9.3. Probation

 Probation Officers

 Probation officers usually work directly for the state or federal government, but that can be directed through local or municipal agencies.
 Many Counties will have a community justice level structure where probation offices operate.
-Within these offices, probation officers will be assigned cases (caseload), in term of the probationers, they will manage.
-The volume of cases in a probation officer’s caseload can vary from just a few clients if they are high need/risk clients, to several hundred probationers.
+Within these offices, probation officers will be assigned cases (caseload), in terms of the probationers, they will manage.
+The volume of cases in a probation officer’s caseload can vary from just a few clients if they are high-need/risk clients, to several hundred probationers.
 It depends on the jurisdiction, the structure of the local PO office, and the abilities of the probation officers themselves.

 The role of the probation officer is complex, and sometimes diametrically opposing.
 A PO’s primary function is to enforce compliance of individuals on probation.
 This is done through check-ins, random drug screenings, and enforcement of other conditions that are placed on the probationers.
-Additionally, the PO may go out into the field to serve warrants, do home checks for compliance, even make arrests if need be.
+Additionally, the PO may go out into the field to serve warrants, do home checks for compliance, and even make arrests if need be.

 However, at the same time, a probation officer is trying to help individuals on probation succeed.
-This is done by trying to help individuals to get jobs, get schooling, enter into substance or alcohol programs, and generally support people on probation to be successful.
-This is why the job of the PO is complex, as they are trying to be supportive, but also having to enforce compliance.
+This is done by trying to help individuals get jobs, get schooling, enter into substance or alcohol programs, and generally support people on probation to be successful.
+This is why the job of the PO is complex, as they are trying to be supportive, but also have to enforce compliance.
 Many equate this to kind of like being a parent.
 Recently, there has been a movement within probation to have probation officers act more like coaches than just disciplinarians.
 Here is a talk about how POs can view themselves as coaches to enact positive change within individuals on probation:

 http://criminaljusticeofficehours.libsyn.com/dr-brian-lovins-probation-coaches?fbclid=IwAR2pHROGAPpm09-PFqVzFG10ItFhCi1huFItChe65Ew7-gXDB0OSacCliQs